coyotte508/mongo-limiter/README.md

 Create a **mongoose** collection with actions (expirable).

-Check https://github.com/andjosh/mongo-throttle, another kind of limiter using MongoDb.

-What does it do: log user actions (post-chapter, comment, delete-comment, edit, ...).
+User actions can be logged (post-chapter, comment, delete-comment, edit, create-account, ...).
 Each action is stored in a 24 hours table, expiring after that.
-Rate limits are able to be set:
+Rate limits can be set, the module implementing them following a leaky bucket model.

 ## Usage